Legendary "man-eating" lions of Tsavo likely ate about 35 people—not 135—in notorious attacks

 SANTA CRUZ, CA--The legendary "man-eating lions of Tsavo" that terrorized a railroad camp in Kenya more than a century ago likely consumed about 35 people--far fewer than popular estimates of 135 victims, according to a new analysis by researchers at the University of California, Santa Cruz.
 The study also yields surprises about the predatory behavior of lions.

-Despite the notoriety of the attacks--the harrowing nine-month saga has been the subject of three Hollywood films, and the lions remain a popular exhibit at the Field Museum of Natural History in Chicago--the number of victims has been a matter of dispute.
+Despite the notoriety of the attacks--the harrowing nine-month saga has been the subject of three Hollywood films, and the lions remain a popular exhibit at The Field Museum in Chicago--the number of victims has been a matter of dispute.
 The new study, "Cooperation and Individuality Among Man-Eating Lions," appears in the November 10 issue of the Proceedings of the National Academy of Sciences, where it was featured on the journal's cover.
 The research utilized a sophisticated stable-isotope analysis to investigate this vexing question.

 By analyzing samples of the hair and bone of the lions, researchers were able to estimate that one lion likely ate 11 humans and the other consumed 24 people during the animals' final nine months.
 Both lions were shot and killed in December 1898 by Lt.
 Col. John H. Patterson, a British officer and engineer hired to restore safety in the region.
 Many years after, Patterson, who gained great notoriety for the feat, claimed the lions had killed 135 people--far more than the Ugandan Railway Company's records of 28 victims.